infrasonar/docs/docs/collectors/probes/appliance/docker_compose.md

 ## Logging

-For troubleshooting purposes you can change the loglevel in the `docker-compose.yml` file
+For troubleshooting purposes you can change the log-level in the `docker-compose.yml` file

 Supported log levels: